knpuniversity/javascript/knpu/ep3-webpack/legacy-global-jquery.md

 To see what's really going on, open the base layout and remove the `script` tags for `jQuery` and `bootstrap`.
-We don't need these anymore: we've refactored all of our code to properly *require* what we need instead of rely on global variables.
+We don't need these anymore: we've refactored all of our code to properly *require* what we need instead of relying on global variables.

 And when we refresh now, the *new* error is a bit more helpful: